-This is the easiest and most straightforward method of establishing paternity in Texas.
-If you and the child’s mother both sign a document known as an Acknowledgment of Paternity (AOP) it removes any doubt as to who the legal father of your child is.
-From that point forward the document will be filed with the Bureau of Vital Statistics in Austin and you are the official, legal father of your child.
+This is the most straightforward method of establishing paternity in Texas.
+If you and the child's mother both sign a document known as an Acknowledgment of Paternity (AOP), it removes any doubt as to who the legal father of your child is.
+From that point forward, the document will be filed with the Bureau of Vital Statistics in Austin, and you are the official, legal father of your child.

-To obtain this AOP form you simply need to ask the hospital staff for it at the time of your child’s birth.
-A number of people will come by your child’s hospital room after he or she is born to hand out and collect paperwork.
+To obtain this AOP form, you need to ask the hospital staff for it at the time of your child's birth.
+After they are born, several people will come by your child's hospital room to hand out and collect paperwork.
 One of these folks will be the one to provide the AOP to you.
-You can even sign the form prior to the birth of your child- you will just need to locate an entity that can provide you the form and file it for you.
-Proper identification will need to be provided in either context in order to sign the AOP.
+You can even sign the form before your child's birth- you will need to locate an entity that can give you the structure and file it for you.
+Proper identification must be provided in either context to sign the AOP.

 Establishing paternity by agreed order

-Next up, we will consider agreeing to your being named as the legal father of your child in a child custody lawsuit.
-When people hear the word “lawsuit” being thrown around all sorts of bad thoughts can enter into their minds.
-However, I’ll caution you that just because a lawsuit has been filed (either by you or your child’s mother) does not mean that your next stop is the inside of a courtroom.
+Next up, we will consider agreeing to your being named the legal father of your child in a child custody lawsuit; when people hear the word "lawsuit" being thrown around, all sorts of evil thoughts can enter their minds.
+However, I'll caution you that just because a lawsuit has been filed (either by you or your child's mother) does not mean that your next stop is the inside of a courtroom.

-In order to establish things like custody, child support, visitation, possession and other orders you will first need to be legally named as your child’s father.
-This can be agreed to in your Suit Affecting Parent Child Relationship (SAPCR)- the type of lawsuit and case that will be filed.
-You, your child’s mother and the judge will sign final orders that reflect that you are the legal father of your child.
+To establish custody, child support, visitation, possession, and other orders, you will first need to be legally named your child's father.
+This can be agreed to in your Suit Affecting Parent-Child Relationship (SAPCR)- the type of lawsuit and case that will be filed.
+You, your child's mother, and the judge will sign final orders that reflect that you are the legal father of your child.

-If it is to be an “agreed” order, you and your child’s mother must agree to the other portions of the order like custody, visitation, etc. If there is no agreement on these subjects your case will be sent to a judge and a trial will be had to legally establish your paternity and the rights and duties that are inherent in such a position.
-An agreed order is a one stop shop for all of the issues that come along with being a father to a child.
+If it is an "agreed" order, you and your child's mother must agree to the other portions of the order like custody, visitation, etc. If there is no agreement on these subjects, your case will be sent to a judge, and a trial will be had to legally establish your paternity and the inherent rights and duties in such a position.
+An agreed order is a one-stop-shop for all of the issues that come along with being a father to a child.

 Establishing paternity by court order

-As it sometimes happens, you and your child’s mother may not agree that you are in fact the father of the child in question.
-In this type of situation you will need to seek a court order that resolves this conflict.
-Once a hearing has been had and genetic testing has been completed you will be able to be declared the legal father of your child and have orders set up to allow for visitation and child support, among other rights and duties.
+As it sometimes happens, you and your child's mother may disagree that you are, in fact, the father of the child in question.
+In this situation, you will need to seek a court order that resolves this conflict.
+Once a hearing has been had and genetic testing has been completed, you will be able to be declared the legal father of your child and have orders set up to allow for visitation and child support, among other rights and duties.

 You can follow a similar path as the one we laid out in the section previous to this one.
-You can either seek to go through the OAG and have them file the case and notice you when a hearing is set or you can hire a private attorney to file the case on your behalf and seek an earlier hearing date to the one the OAG would set.
-Either way, you will want to do this as quickly as you can after the birth of your child so that you can get legal “credit” for any support that you are already providing for your son or daughter.
+You can either seek to go through the OAG and have them file the case and notice you when a hearing is set, or you can hire a private attorney to file the claim on your behalf and seek an earlier hearing date to the one the OAG would set.
+Either way, you will want to do this as quickly as you can after your child's birth so that you can get legal "credit" for any support you are already providing for your son or daughter.

 What if you're not 100% sure that you are the father of the child?

-If you find yourself in a position where you are not certain that you are the father of the child then you should get a paternity test done.
-This is part and parcel with a SAPCR case but you can also seek a court order that obligates the child’s mother to make the child available for DNA testing.
-Before getting the test, you may want to contact a family law attorney or the family law court in your area to get tested at a facility that is accredited to do these kind of tests.
+If you find yourself in a position where you are not confident that you are the father of the child, then you should get a paternity test done.
+This is part and parcel of a SAPCR case, but you can also seek a court order that obligates the child's mother to make the child available for DNA testing.
+Before getting the test, you may want to contact a family law attorney or the family law court in your area to get tested at a facility that is accredited to do this kind of test.
 The inexpensive place in the strip center by your home may not be the best course to take in this regard.

 Are you in a position where you can establish paternity voluntarily?

-The OAG trains and certifies people and entities in our state to be able to administer Acknowledgment of Paternity (AOP) forms in order so that the biological parents of a child may voluntarily note who the legal father of a child is.
-If you are a minor you can sign the AOP without your parents’ permission.
+The OAG trains and certifies people and entities in our State to administer Acknowledgment of Paternity (AOP) forms so that the child's biological parents may voluntarily note who the legal father of a child is.
+If you are a minor, you can sign the AOP without your parents' permission.
 The AOP will be available at the hospital or birthing center where your child is born.

 What if you are married to a woman who gave birth to a child who is not your biological offspring?

-You will still need to complete an AOP along with your wife but instead of acknowledging paternity you will be filling out a section that denies your paternity to the child.
-Until you complete this section and submit it to the State you are presumed to be the legal father of this child.
-The other side of the coin is that the child’s true paternity cannot be established until you complete this step.
+You will still need to complete an AOP with your wife, but instead of acknowledging paternity, you will fill out a section that denies your paternity to the child.
+Until you complete this section and submit it to the State, you are presumed to be the legal father of this child.
+The other side of the coin is that the child's true paternity cannot be established until complete this step.

-Can you take back the acknowledgment of your paternity of a child?
+Can you take back the acknowledgment of your paternity as a child?

-If you have a change of heart or if you become aware of facts that lead you to believe that you are not the biological/legal father of a child you can fill out a Rescission of the Acknowledgment form that will rescind the AOP.
+If you have a change of heart or become aware of facts that lead you to believe that you are not the biological/legal father of a child, you can fill out a Rescission of the Acknowledgment form that will rescind the AOP.
 Keep in mind that you have a deadline to do so, however.
-Within 60 days after completing the AOP you must fill this form out or if there is a court hearing pending you must do so before the court hearing even if it is sooner than 60 days after your having signed the AOP.
+Within 60 days after completing the AOP, you must fill this form out, or if there is a court hearing pending, you must do so before the court hearing, even if it is sooner than 60 days after your having signed the AOP.

-By denying paternity after initially accepting it, you can fight paternity in court under certain circumstances.
-However, it is advisable that you read the AOP from start to finish before signing it.
+You can fight paternity in court under certain circumstances by denying paternity after initially accepting it.
+However, you should read the AOP from start to finish before signing it.